-Press releases from the World Superbike and World Supersport teams after qualifying for the WSBK season finale at Magny-Cours:
+Press releases from the World Superbike and World Supersport teams after Sunday's races at Portimao:

-Press releases from the World Superbike and World Supersport teams, as well as the WSBK press office, ahead of this weekend's season finale at Magny-Cours:
+Press releases from the World Superbike and World Supersport teams, as well as the series organizer, after the first day of practice in Portimao: